windmaomao/windmaomao.github.io/kb/resume/project.md

 2014 - {.subtitle}

 ### Apnea
-Sleep{.subtitle}
+Sleep Study {.subtitle}

 : 09/30/2018
 : _React_, _Bootstrap_, _Mobx_, _Router5_
-: xxx
+: An educational program for individuals who have undergone overnight sleep testing through their local sleep center.

 Highlights

-- React
+- Design: Color theme, larger font and checkbox size favoring senior person
+- React: Rapid design with consideration of collaboration with non-tech editors
-- Layout: support public and internal pages via unified layout
+- Layout: Support public and private pages via routing switch
-- Route: use routes and pages definition to drive the page routes
-- Form: form generation via page fields definition list
+- Page: Dynamic page setup (38 pages) with page settings such as audio and navigation
+- Question: User provided multi-choices question fields injection to specific page
+- Answer: Question answers synced with the rest of the project and saved in local storage
+- Audio: Custom HTML5 audio design toggable along with each page load
+- Print: Allow print review page

 ### Prepare 3
 Prepare for your care {.subtitle}